MzjHarley/Machine-Learning/Linear regression with one variable.md

 The gradient descent algorithm is as follows.
 $θ_j:=θ_j-\alpha\frac{\partial}{\partial{θ_j}}J(θ)$
 The purpose of derivation(求导) can basically be said to take the tangent of the red point, that is, the red line.
 Since the slope(斜率) on the right side of the curve is positive, the derivative term is positive.
 Therefore,$ ~ θ_1$ minus a positive number multiplied by $α$, the value becomes smaller.
 The slope on the left side of the curve is negative and the derivative term is negative.
-Therefore, $ ~ θ_1$ minus a negative number multiplied by $α$, the value becomes larger.
+Therefore,$ ~ θ_1$ minus a negative number multiplied by $α$, the value becomes larger.

 ![contents](https://github.com/MzjHarley/Machine-Learning/blob/main/IMG/Linear%20regression%20with%20one%20variable/44.png)